aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 2. Log into the EC2 instance with SSM Connect and update the variables of the naa-script.sh file.
    sudo -i
    Use vi /usr/local/naa/naa-script.sh and review the top portion of the script
-    - SPECIFIC_ACCOUNTID_LIST: List specific accounts (SPACE DELIMITED) if you wish to run the command only against those or leave allaccounts to detect and execute against all accounts in the AWS Org
+    - SPECIFIC_ACCOUNTID_LIST: List specific accounts (SPACE DELIMITED) if you wish to run the command only against those or leave "allaccounts" to detect and execute against all accounts in the AWS Org
+        >Default Value: allaccounts
     - REGION_LIST (SPACE DELIMITED): Specify regions to execute commands in
+        >Default Value: us-east-1 - Initially set via CFT parameter
-    - IAM_CROSS_ACCOUNT_ROLE: The IAM Role name created for cross account.
+    - IAM_CROSS_ACCOUNT_ROLE: The IAM Role name created for cross account execution
+        >Default Value: NAAExecRole - Initially set via CFT parameter
     - SCRIPT_EXECUTION_MODE:
+        >Default Value: CREATE_ANALYZE
-        - Specify CREATE_ANALYZE to direct the script to create NAA scopes (if they don't exist aleady) and analyze them
+        - Specify CREATE_ANALYZE to direct the script to create Network Access Analyzer scopes (if they don't exist already) and analyze them
-        - Specify DELETE to direct the script to delete NAA scopes which have been provisioned (located by scope name tag)
+        - Specify DELETE to direct the script to delete Network Access Analyzer scopes which have been provisioned (located by scope name tag)
-        - In order to REDEPLOY scopes, execute with DELETE mode to remove all scopes, modify the NAA JSON file, and then execute with CREATE_ANALYZE
+        - In order to REDEPLOY scopes, execute with DELETE mode to remove all scopes, modify the Network Access Analyzer JSON file, and then execute with CREATE_ANALYZE
     - Configure SCOPE_NAME_VALUE to specify the name tag which will be assigned to the scope.
 This tag is used to locate the scope for analysis
+        >Default Value: naa-external-ingress - Initially set via CFT parameter
-    - Configure EXCLUSIONS_FILE to specify exclusions which will be removed from output during the json to csv conversion
+    - Configure EXCLUSIONS_FILE to specify exclusions which will be removed from output during the JSON to CSV conversion
+        >Default Value: naa-exclusions.csv - Initially set via CFT parameter
     - Configure SCOPE_FILE to specify the file which will contain the Network Access Analyzer scope to be deployed
+        >Default Value: naa-scope.json
     - Configure S3_BUCKET to specify the existing S3 bucket which will have findings uploaded to, as well as where the exclusion_file may be located
+        >Default Value: Configured during deployment to utilize the S3 bucket provisioned by the CFT.
     - Configure PARALLELISM for the number of accounts to process simultaneously
+        >Default Value: 10 - Initially set via CFT parameter
     - Configure S3_EXCLUSION_FILE is set to true by default.
 This instructs the script to download the exclusion file present in s3://S3_BUCKET/EXCLUSIONS_FILE and overwrites the local copy on EC2 upon script execution.
     Set to false to utilize a local exclusion file without the s3 download copy
+        >Default Value: true

 3. Execute the script with with screen
     In order to avoid a timeout to session manager or the ssh session when executing the script, run screen first and then /usr/local/bin/naa/naa-script.sh